fitzitsolutions/FITStutorials/Yii-with-MAMP.md

 </pre>

-### MIGRATE ERROR 3 - MySQL access denied with password
+### EXAMPLE MIGRATE ERROR 3 - MySQL access denied with password
 In a terminal window
 <br>